thisisshub/HacktoberFest/README.md

   - Magic

 ### Important Note:
-Please Commit your files in the respective folders.
+Please commit your files in the respective folders.

 Ex:- `.py` files must go in `python/` folder and others in `misc` folder.

 ### Process